Who am I?

 In 2025, I completed my first manuscript, The Most Gentle People, which is currently under consideration by several publishers (stay tuned).

 In addition to writing books (I am working on my second one, now!)
-I am the author of Indo Nesos, a bi-weekly newsletter about Indonesian culture, history, and current events; I also contribute to other outlets (I will be featured in Slant’d Magazine’s 7th Edition); and, lastly, I work on other projects on an ad hoc basis.
+I am the author of Indo Nesos, a bi-weekly newsletter about Indonesian culture, history, and current events.
+My work has been featured in Slant’d Magazine, ID Writers, and elsewhere.

 ###

-Outside of creative work, I’ve also built a career working in the business of sports and entertainment.
-I’ve worked at the collegiate and professional team level, at a top Hollywood agency, and for two premier sports leagues.
+Outside of creative work, I’ve also built a career working the business of sports, media, entertainment, and technology.
+I’ve worked at the collegiate and professional team level, at a top Hollywood agency, for two premier sports leagues, and am now at a technology company.
 If you’re interested in working with me, click here to learn more.